Trending Topics

 By Police1 Staff

-Phonetic alphabets are meant for radio users to be able to pronounce and understand strings of letters and numbers regardless of signal quality.
-The police alphabet, unique to American officers, is even more succinct than the military code and useful for communicating information like names and license plates clearly over radio.
+The police phonetic alphabet, unique to American law enforcement officers, is even more succinct than the military code and useful for communicating information like names and license plates clearly over the radio.

-Where’d the police alphabet and radio codes come from?
+Where did the police alphabet and radio codes come from?

-The police alphabet that used by officers is similar to the 1956 ICAO phonetic alphabet used by NATO-affiliated military organizations.
+The police alphabet used by officers is similar to the 1956 ICAO phonetic alphabet used by NATO-affiliated military organizations.

-The police alphabet comes from an April 1940 newsletter released by the Association of Public-Safety Communications Officials-International, or APCO.
+The police phonetic alphabet comes from an April 1940 newsletter released by the Association of Public-Safety Communications Officials-International, or APCO.

 Even after the NATO alphabet came into use, local and state police departments continued to use the APCO police alphabet to transmit information such as license plate numbers over the radio.
 In fact, the police alphabet may be even shorter and punchier than its military counterpart.